MaroofWattpad/kotlin-web-site/docs/topics/async-programming.md

 Kotlin's approach to working with asynchronous code is using coroutines, which is the idea of suspendable computations, i.e. the idea that a function can suspend its execution at some point and resume later on.

 One of the benefits however of coroutines is that when it comes to the developer, writing non-blocking code is essentially the same as writing blocking code.
-The programming model in itself doesn't really change.
+The programming model in itself does not really change.

 Take for instance the following code: